ContaAzul/creditcard.js/README.md

 # credicard.js

-> A simple library for validation of credit cards.
+> A simple library for validation of credit cards in JavaScript.

 ## Install